freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 (Optional) Retrieve HTTPS certificate files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your *Source Interface* was configured to use HTTPS, you will need to copy
+If your Source Interface was configured to use HTTPS, you will need to copy
-three related files from the *Application Server* to the *Admin Workstation*.
+three related files from the Application Server to the Admin Workstation.

 To retrieve these files, use the commands: